markusbegerow/myfeeddeck/README.md

-# FeedDeck - Your Visual RSS/Atom/XML-Dashboard
+# MyFeedDeck - Your Visual RSS/Atom/XML-Dashboard

-Welcome to FeedDeck - a modern, Streamlit-based app for managing, reading, and filtering RSS/Atom/XML-feeds in a visually appealing deck view.
+Welcome to MyFeedDeck - a modern, Streamlit-based app for managing, reading, and filtering RSS/Atom/XML-feeds in a visually appealing deck view.
 Organize your feeds into projects, stay up to date with notifications, and integrate your automations with n8n!

 ## 🚀 Features